Actipro/WinForms-Controls/Documentation/topics/index.md

 ![Screenshot](images/card-syntaxeditor.png)

-[Actipro SyntaxEditor](syntaxeditor/index.md) is a powerful text editing control that is packed with features for efficient code editing, including syntax highlighting, line numbers, block selection, IntelliPrompt UI, code outlining, parsing, split views, zooming, bi-di support, and much more.
+[Actipro SyntaxEditor](syntaxeditor/index.md) is a powerful text editing control that is packed with features for efficient code editing, including syntax highlighting, line numbers, block selection, IntelliPrompt UI, code outlining, parsing, split views, zooming, bi-directional support, and much more.
 It has many of the same code editing features found in the Visual Studio code editor.

 SyntaxEditor is built on top of our next-generation extensible text/parsing framework.
 While over 20 free sample languages are available to get you started (such as C#, VB, XML, and more), custom language definitions can be developed and distributed with your applications as well.
 SyntaxEditor is designed for use in IDE (integrated development environment) applications, however there are many other applications out there that can take advantage of such a control.